fiwswe/openbsd-networking/README.md

 # openbsd-networking
-Some random scripts to handle various networking issues on OpenBSD
+Some random scripts to handle various networking tasks on [OpenBSD](https://openbsd.org).

 Unless otherwise mentioned the scripts have been developed for and somewhat tested on [OpenBSD 7.0](https://openbsd.org/70.html) stable.